 The next step is gathering each strip with a sewing machine.

-If you don’t want thread breaking while you gather the fabric use very strong thread in the needle and in the bobbin.
-For white tulle I used white thread of course.
+If you don’t want thread breaking while you gather the fabric using very strong thread in the needle and in the bobbin.
+For white tulle, I used the white thread of course.

-Set your machine for sewing gathers – set tension to 0, stitch length to 4.
+Set your machine for sewing gathers – set the tension to 0, stitch length to 4.

 Keep seam allowances ⅜ in (or 1 cm).